codexpress-myanmar-hku/visualisationPage/README.md

 # CodeXpress Data Visualization Application
-Data Visualization using data from ThinkSpeak.
+Data Visualization using data from ThinkSpeak..